Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Applications of Multimodal LLMs for Science Education

 Visual representations in science education encompass a wide variety of elements, including, but not limited to, mathematical graphs, diagrams, figures illustrating models and processes, as well as students' sketches from experiments.
 They serve as various channels to convey and assimilate scientific ideas.
 However, there is a noticeable lack of using the full potential of assessing these visual representations.
 This primarily stems from the substantial time and effort required on the part of educators to evaluate these often very complex, incomplete, or even contradictory visual constructs.

-There are already many tools that use LLMs to provide assessment in science education, e.g., \citet{bewersdorff2023assessing, Zhai2023, latif2023fine}.
+There are already many tools that use LLMs to provide assessment in science education, e.g., \citet{bewersdorff2023assessing, Zhai2023, latif2024fine}.
 All of these mentioned assessment tools provide textual information based on textual input; they are uni-modal.
 Therefore, the ways of assessment are limited, especially in science education, with their predominant multimodal representations.
 MLLMs can deliver on any modality, enhancing the possibilities of assessment.

 Students often create written reports on an experiment, including drawings of their experimental setup.
 MLLMs, with their capability to assess text and visual content like graphs and diagrams, could provide a comprehensive, personalized assessment of their written reports, ultimately providing a deeper understanding of students' cognitive processes and their skill in conveying complex science in both written and visual modes.
 Besides analyzing students' cognitive processes by using MLLMs for assessment, educators could potentially save time and enhance both the quality and objectivity of assessments. \citet{lee2023nerif} demonstrated an AI system assessing drawn models of scientific phenomena, pioneering new ways of visual assessment.
+For visual assessment, the visual input, such as a student's drawing, is transformed into a textual representation, such as written feedback or a written assessment (cf. section 3).